sarahwxie/GoodTunes/README.md

 Each corresponding input has it’s designated output which ranges from profile page to the formation of the playlist.
 Find the code [here](templates/profile.html).
 The Web API is used through the random user generator on our user page, which is shown in the user pages.
 Find the code [here](templates/wrapped.html).

 ### Algorithms
+Our whole website demonstrates algorithms throughout by validating data prior to storage in a database.
+When the user makes a playlist, they click confirm when they choose the song they want to add into their playlist.
+In main.py under new user: [here](main.py)

 # Big Ticket Items